-Be Prepared When Your Teaching Site Is In The Spotlight
+When Your Site Is In The Spotlight: Tips For Working With The Media

 You get a call from local media about your Safe Sitter® program or life and safety training for teens in general.
 Great!
 Don’t worry.
 Take a deep breath.
 Here’s your time to shine so try these media tips: